-In this way, you can assess their suitability for the role and fit within your company in a relatively low-risk way.
+This period is important for employers to assess employee suitability for the role and their fit within your company, in a relatively low-risk way.

-Many employers use probation periods of between three to six months.
+Many employers use probationary periods between three to six months.
 It’s totally up to you as the employer to define the length based on your needs.
-During this time, either party can terminate the employment, but it’s important to understand that a probation period does not give you the licence to fire an employee outside the framework of the Fair Work Act.
+During this time, either party can terminate the employment, but it’s important to understand that a probation period doesn’t give you the licence tofire an employee outside the framework of the Fair Work Act.

-While on probation new employees are subject to the same conditions of employment as your other employees.
+While on probation, new employees are subject to the same conditions of employment as your other employees.
 You must pay them at the prescribed rate of pay as outlined in the applicable award or enterprise agreement.
-And they accrue and can access entitlements such as annual leave and personal/carer’s leave just like everyone else.
+They can also accrue and access entitlements such as annual leave and personal/carer’s leave just like everyone else.

-If an employee doesn’t pass their probation, you need to schedule a meeting and advise them in writing.
+If an employee has an unsuccessful probation period, you need to schedule a probation meeting and advise them in writing.
 They are still entitled to receive notice when their employment ends as per the NES or applicable award.
-And you must pay out any unused accumulated annual leave hours.
+And you must pay out any unusedaccumulated annual leave hours.

 Where the probation period is successful, it’s good practice to meet with the employee and tell them that their employment will continue beyond the probationary period.
 Give the employee a letter advising them of this and keep a copy of this letter on the employee’s file.
 With Employment Hero, this process is done electronically (no paper required).

-Now and then, an employee will get to the end of the probationary period, but you still haven’t made up your mind whether to offer them ongoing employment.
-Whenever this happens, you can extend the probation period for another few months as long as your contract of employment stipulates this.
-If you think this is something you’d like to introduce, make sure you state in your letter of offer that your probation period is for an initial number of months but you can extend it for an additional amount of time at your discretion.
+You may be undecided whether to offer an employee ongoing employment, even once their probationary period has come to an end.
+Whenever this happens, you can extend the probation period for another few months, as long as yourcontract of employment stipulates this.
+If you think this is something you’d like to introduce, make sure you state in your letter of offer that your probation period is for an initial number of months, but you can extend it for an additional amount of time at your discretion.

 It’s important to be aware that as soon as your employee clocks up six months of employment – or 12 months if your business has fewer than 15 employees – your employee is able to make an unfair dismissal claim if terminated, whether they’re on probation or not.

-As part of your onboarding program, it’s important that you or the relevant supervisor takes steps to actively manage new employees during the probation period.
+As part of youronboarding program, it’s important that you or the relevant supervisor takes steps to actively manage new employees during the probation period at work.